-History: In 1882 Thomas B. Quaw, an entrepreneur, located real estate in Belgrade, Montana about ten miles west of Bozeman, Montana along the newly surveyed Northern Pacific Railway right-of-way.
-He found this area pleasing, and in July 1881, he filed with the Gallatin County Courthouse application for Belgrade to become a town.
+In 1882 Thomas B. Quaw, an entrepreneur, located land about ten miles west of Bozeman, MT along the newly surveyed Northern Pacific right-of-way.

 Beginning in the late 1980’s into the early 1990’s, Belgrade experienced another spurt of growth with vibrant realty sales.
 Houses were built on vacant lots for the growing population needing a place to call home.